Cedar Catholic shows heart but falls short in D1 consolations

 Brooklyn Kuehn put the final dagger in the set with a kill off the Pleasanton block went out of bounds.

-The Bulldogs raced to a lead of 3-0 and 5-1 in the final set before the Trojans responded.
+The Bulldogs raced to leads of 3-0 and 5-1 in the final set before the Trojans responded.

-Abigail Hochstein slammed a winner off a Bulldog block out of bounds to make it 5-2 then Aiden Wortmann served an ace, one of her four ace serves in the match.
+Abigail Hochstein slammed a winner off a Bulldog block out of bounds to make it 5-2 and then Aiden Wortmann served an ace, one of her four ace serves in the match.

 Pleasanton recorded a kill then was called for getting in the net to make it 6-4.

-Hochstein took her turn at the service line a rifled an ace, one of her five in the match, and Cedar Catholic was back to within a single point.
+Hochstein took her turn at the service line, then rifled an ace, one of her five in the match, and Cedar Catholic was back to

 The Trojans completed the comeback when Laney Kathol and Brynn Wortmann stuffed a Bulldog spike at the net and the score was tied 6-6.

-A Cedar Catholic error made it 7-6 for Pleasanton but a service error by the Bulldogs evened the score again.
+A Cedar Catholic error made it 7-6 for Pleasanton, but a service error by the Bulldogs evened the score again.

 Back-to-back kills by Brynn Wortmann sandwiched around a Pleasanton spike put Cedar Catholic up 10-9.

 “We were right there at that moment,” Buss said.

-“We were playing pretty good and getting to the net.”
+“We were playing pretty good and getting to the net,” he said.

-Unfortunately, the Bulldogs outscored the Trojans 6-1 the rest of the way and claimed the third-place trophy and medals with 15-11 final.
+Unfortunately, the Bulldogs outscored the Trojans 6-1 the rest of the way and claimed the third-place trophy and medals by a 15-11 final.

-In the opening set, HCC trailed 23-18 late in the set, but found life after a Pleasanton error made it 23-19.
+In the opening set, HCC trailed 23-18 late in the set but found life after a Pleasanton error made it 23-19.

 Brynn Wortmann hit a directional tip-kill down the net and made a solo block at the net to make it 23-21 and forcing Pleasanton coach Shane Nordby to call a timeout.